 WordPress is a great CMS platform.
-With millions of satisfied users and still counting, there is no doubt of the dominance if this CMS.
-Apart from the extreme ease of use, flexibility and robust choice of plugins and extensions, WordPress is also complained against at times for some unwanted errors or performance issues.
-But all of these problems can be addressed with specific solutions as well.
+With millions of satisfied users and still counting, there is no doubt of the dominance of this CMS.
+Apart from the extreme ease of use, flexibility, a robust choice of plugins and extensions, WordPress sites are also complained against at times for some unwanted errors or performance issues.
+But we can address all of these problems with specific solutions as well.

-Here we are going to explain 5 errors that most WordPress website development company faced during development along with their respective solutions.
+Here we are going to explain 5 errors that most WordPress sites development company faced during development along with their respective solutions.

 1. White Screen of Death